Evan Rotundo

-Evan Rotundo (born July 9, 2004) is an American soccer player currently playing as a midfielder for Belgian club Jong Genk.
+Evan Rotundo (born July 9, 2004) is an American soccer player currently playing as a midfielder for Luxembourgish club F91 Dudelange.

 Club career

-Born in La Mesa, California to an American father and French mother, Rotundo started his career with San Diego Albion and the San Diego Surf.
+Born in La Mesa, California, to an American father and French mother, Rotundo started his career with Albion San Diego and San Diego Surf.
 Trials with Manchester City, Arsenal and Caen followed, before he signed for German side Schalke 04 in 2020.
 In October 2021 he was named by English newspaper The Guardian as one of the best players born in 2004 worldwide.

 In September 2022, he moved to Belgian side Genk, signing a three-year deal.
 He was assigned to the reserve squad Jong Genk which plays in the second-tier Challenger Pro League.

 International career

 Rotundo has represented The United States at under-15 and under-17 level.